sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

 **Step 7: Configure event format**

 By default, the event format for exported events is SensorFleet specific.
 For example, the timestamp field is not compatible with the default format expected by ElasticSearch.
-We’re going to take the SensorFleet event header, and put them inside *_sensorfleet_event* key, and actual event data goes to top level.
+We’re going to take the SensorFleet event header, and put them inside _\_sensorfleet_event_ key, and actual event data goes to top level.

-That way many of the compatible event formats (such as Suricata and Zeek events) can be recognized by event parsers, such as Filebeat ECS conversion routines or Azure Sentinel’s log parser.
+That way many of the compatible event formats forwarded by the SensorFleet sensor, such as Suricata and Zeek events, can be recognized by further event parsers, such as Filebeat ECS conversion routines or Azure Sentinel’s log parser.

 Add this part to your Logstash event pipeline configuration, after the HTTP input plugin: